Entangling operations in nonlinear two-atom Tavis-Cummings models: Generalized Two-atom Tavis-Cummings model

 The solution to the Schrödinger equation in the interaction picture defined in Eq. \eqref{eq:intpic} is given by $\ket{\Psi(t)}=e^{-iV t/\hbar}\ket{\Psi(0)}$.
 Using the basis states in Eq. \eqref{eq:basis} we can formally expand the solution of the time-dependent state vector as

 with the limit in the second sum $D_n=1-\delta_{n,0}-2\delta_{n,-1}$ given in terms of the Kronecker delta.
 This limit depends on the value of $n$ and takes into account that for $n=-1$ there is only one state in the basis (Eq. \eqref{eq:basis} without $\ket{\varphi^n}$), two states for $n=0$, and three states for $n\ge2$.
 These states for low $n$ will have no significant contribution in the limit of high number of excitation as $e^{-\alpha^2/2}\simeq 0$.
 Furthermore, we have used the fact that $\ket{\varphi^n}$ is eigenstate of $V$ with zero eigenvalue and therefore its probability amplitude remains constant as $c_-p_n$.
 At $t=0$ one has the initial probability amplitudes $C_{n,-1}(0)=p_{n+1}c_g$, $C_{n,0}(0)=p_{n}c_+$, and $C_{n,1}(0)=p_{n-1}c_e$.
 As the system is exactly solvable, it is possible to obtain exact analytical expressions for all the probability amplitudes in Eq. \eqref{eq:Psit} using the exact form of the evolution operator presented in Appendix \ref{Exact}.
+In particular, the time-evolution of initial Fock states of the field can be evaluated in a straightforward way using these expressions.

 In order to obtain manageable expressions we will resort on three approximations.
 In the first one, we make the replacements $\Omega_{n}\to\Omega_{n-1/2}$ and $\Omega_{n-1}\to\Omega_{n-1/2}$ in Eq. \eqref{eq:BlockV}.
 In this way, the eigenvectors of $V^{(n)}$ are independent of $n$.
 Provided that $|\Omega_n-\Omega_{n-1}|\ll \Omega_n$, the neglected part can be considered as a small perturbation.
 This is indeed the case, for instance, when $\Omega_n\propto n$ or $\Omega_n\propto \sqrt n$.
 However, we will see later that $\Omega_n$ might have a non monotonic dependence on $n$, but the condition might be fulfilled for a specific interval outside of which the distribution $p_n$ in Eq. \eqref{eq:cohstate} presents vanishing small contributions.
 With the first approximation, one can find that the nonzero eigenenergies are given by